ibm-bluemix-mobile-services/bms-samples-android-hellopush/README.md

         }
 ```

+> **Note**: This sample depends on 1.+ version of the Core SDK.
+This means that the most recent 1.* version will be downloaded automatically.
+When creating a production applications it is recommended to define the version explicitly (1.0.0 for example) to ensure consistent builds.

 ### Running the Android app
 You can register and receive push notifications on an Android simulator or physical device.